idfubar/AV102/transcripts/week3/overview_of_distributed_team_management.md

 I think there is probably more material there, than you could reasonably cover in one week.
 Don't feel that you have to cover all of it.
-I think if at a minimum you just watch the main lectures from me, and then you can dip in to the other ones as approprate.
+I think if at a minimum you just watch the main lectures from me, and then you can dip in to the other ones as appropriate.
 Next we'll move on to GitHub pong and the mechanics of how to do that.
 Then finally we'll talk about GitHub for teams and this is super useful stuff, that is pull requests, merging, cherry-picking and so on.